m-martin-j/partygpt/readme.md

 Human party guests, especially those new to the field of natural language processing, are greatly fascinated and entertained by the verbalization skills and the eloquence of well-trained multi-purpose large language models.
 Invite an artificial-intelligence-based person to your party!
 Let them have conversations using an interface creatively crafted by GPT-3.5-Turbo itself.
-All you need is a device running Python, a web browser and an account at OpenAi.
+All you need is a device running Python, a web browser and an account at [OpenAI](https://platform.openai.com).
 (Make sure to set appropriate soft and hard limits on your payment type.
 Using GPT-3.5-Turbo for this task is very cheap though.)

 <p align="center">